TakaiKinoko/FangBlog/src/content/cuda5-coalesce/index.md

 - This technique takes advantage of the fact that **threads in a warp execute the same instruction at any given point in time**.

-- The most favorable access pattern is achieved when all threads in a warp access consecutive global memory locations.
+- The most favorable access pattern is achieved when all threads in a warp access **consecutive global memory locations**.

 - When all threads in a warp execute a load instruction, the hardware detects whether they access consecutive global memory locations.
 If that's the case, the hardware combines (**coalesces**) all these accesses into a consolidated access to consecutive DRAM locations.